Wesley Britt

-Wesley Britt (born November 21, 1981) is a former American football offensive tackle and the husband of Senator Katie Britt of Alabama.
-He was drafted by the San Diego Chargers in the fifth round of the 2005 NFL Draft.
-He played college football at Alabama.
-He went to Cullman High School.
+Wesley Britt (born November 21, 1981) is an American former professional football player who was a tackle for three seasons with the New England Patriots in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and received third-team All-American and a first-team All-SEC honors as a senior.
+Selected by the San Diego Chargers in the fifth round of the 2005 NFL draft, Britt was released before making the final roster and signed with the Patriots, where he played from 2006 to 2008.
+He is the husband of U.S. Senator Katie Britt.

-Early years
+Early life

 Britt was born in Cullman, Alabama, and attended Cullman High School where he graduated in 2000.

 College career

 Britt accepted a scholarship offer from the University of Alabama in 2000.
 After redshirting his first year, Britt was a career starter and started in 46 games throughout the 2001, 2002, 2003 and 2004 seasons at Alabama.
-He did miss the final four games of his junior season after breaking his leg against Tennessee in 2003.
+He missed the final four games of his junior season after breaking his leg against Tennessee in 2003.
 He was named First-team All-American by the CFN, third-team by Associated Press, second-team by Rivals.com as a senior in 2004, three time First-team All-Southeastern Conference by the Associated Press and league's coaches in 2002, 2003, 2004, and named to 2004 SEC Good Works Team.
 Wesley also won the Jacobs Blocking Trophy as the SEC's top offensive lineman in 2004.

 Professional career

 San Diego Chargers

-Britt was drafted in the fifth round (164th overall) by the San Diego Chargers in the 2005 NFL Draft.
+Britt was selected in the fifth round (164th overall) by the San Diego Chargers in the 2005 NFL draft.
 He was released by the Chargers on September 4, 2005.